torao/iVR/README.md

 https://user-images.githubusercontent.com/836654/152195811-4a69e739-bfb7-4dc1-8158-f9dd9cd90fbc.mp4

-The iVR is intended to DIY a long time recording camera.
-Note that it's not a guarantee of reliable recording.
+Note, however, that iVR is intended to be a DIY footage recording device and does NOT guarantee reliable footage recording.

 The current iVR version only stores video files and does NOT have the ability to distribute live streaming.
 Also, audio recording is still unstable and is turned off by default.